- Logo Toolkit

 Temporary Banner System

-Temporary banners may be used to advertise upcoming events occurring on or around Grounds.
+Temporary banners should be used to advertise upcoming events occurring on or around Grounds.
 In this section, you will find detailed instructions and tailored resources, crafted to showcase your event while maintaining the identity and integrity of the UVA brand.

 Temporary banners may be placed in one of three approved locations listed below.
 Note that these bridges are the only approved sites for temporary banners on or around Grounds: